Carles Gil: New England Revolution

 On 30 January 2019, Gil joined the New England Revolution as a Designated Player on a multi-year contract, for a club record transfer fee of $2 million.
 He scored on his Major League Soccer debut on 2 March, the equaliser in a 1–1 draw at FC Dallas.

-Gil eventually became the Revs' captain and finished his first season with ten goals and 14 assists, helping lead the side to their first playoff appearance since 2015.
-His play earned him several awards, including MLS Newcomer of the Year and Midnight Riders Man of the Year.
+Gil eventually became the Revs' captain and finished his first season with ten goals and 14 assists, leading the side in scoring as they made their first playoff appearance since 2015.
+His play earned him several awards, including: MLS Newcomer of the Year, Midnight Riders Man of the Year, Revolution Team Most Valuable Player, Revolution Players' Player of the year and 2019 MLS Best XI.

 In the 2020 campaign, Gil played only 152 minutes by late October because of injuries.
 He returned in time for the playoffs, scoring in wins over the Montreal Impact and Orlando City SC.
 Having also assisted three goals in post-season, his contract option for the following year was exercised.

 Gil agreed to a further extension on 24 May 2021, until 2024; the deal increased his salary from $2.7 million to put him in the top 10 of the league's earners.
 In that season, he helped the Massachusetts side to the first Supporters' Shield in their 26-year history, with three games to spare.
 He finished as the assist leader with 18, winning the MLS Comeback Player of the Year Award while the team set a new points record with 73.
+He was named MLS Best XI and Revolution Team Most Valuable Player for a second time, MLS Player of the Month for June and MLS Player of the Week for matchweek 9.
 The playoff campaign ended in the Eastern Conference semi-finals with a penalty shootout defeat to New York City FC after a 2–2 home draw; he scored with the first attempt.
 On 7 December, he was named the league's Most Valuable Player.